 Vaughn’s early start in property investment meant that he was already an experienced investor when he first discovered Ironfish.
 His investments, however, were entirely in Sydney and he knew he wanted to diversify across the other major capital cities but lacked knowledge of other markets.
 He also lacked the time to do the sufficient research to buy with confidence.

-Vaughn also knew that he wanted to buy more off-the-plan (OTP) properties, having had an experience buying one OTP apartment through another company.
+Vaughn also knew that he wanted to buy more off-the-plan (OTP) properties to leverage time and grow his portfolio faster, having had an experience buying one OTP apartment through another company.
 But he wanted to ensure he would be given the first opportunity to purchase as a true VIP customer.
-He also wanted to gain a better understanding of the associated tax depreciation benefits of buying new.
+He also wanted to gain a better understanding of the associated tax depreciation benefits of buying new, so he knew it was time to talk to a professional.

 WORK WITH SOMEONE WHO’S ACHIEVED WHAT YOU WANT TO ACHIEVE